PX4/PX4-Autopilot/nuttx/configs/mirtoo/README.txt

     The Mirtoo's PGA117 amplifier/multipexer is not used by this configuration but can be enabled by setting:

-      CONFIG_INPUT=y         : Enable support for INPUT devices CONFIG_SPI_OWNBUS=n    : The PGA117 is *not* the only device on the bus CONFIG_INPUT_PGA11X=y  : Enable support for the PGA117
+      CONFIG_ADC=y         : Enable support for anlog input devices CONFIG_SPI_OWNBUS=n  : The PGA117 is *not* the only device on the bus CONFIG_ADC_PGA11X=y  : Enable support for the PGA117